MindrustUK/Heatmiser-for-home-assistant/README.md

 [Authors note: Add notes about how to find your heatmiser neohub on your network (Nmap, checking your routers DHCP table, ARP etc).]

-Suggestions from Haakon Storm Heen:
-Use namp on your local network range:
+Suggestions from Haakon Storm Heen, Use namp on your local network range:

 ```nmap -Pn -p4242 -oG - 192.168.1.0/24 | grep 4242 | grep -i open```

 As per example_configuration.yaml, add the following to the configuration.yaml in your /config directory.